-Prerequisites: Math 1352, completed or concurrent.
+Prerequisites: Math 2350, completed or concurrent, or consent of department.

 Expected learning outcomes: Math 2360 satisfies the university's core curriculum requirement in Mathematics: Students graduating from Texas Tech University should be able to demonstrate the ability to apply quantitative and logical skills to solve problems.
 It meets the following TTU general education student learning outcomes for mathematics, that students will: